risqiikhsani/learn-kubernetes-with-flask/flask-app-k8s/how to run kubernetes.md

     kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml
     kubectl apply -f hpa.yaml

-    if we have hpa, we delete the replicas in deployment, the pods number automatically scales up or down by hpa.
+    if we have hpa for autoscale, we delete the replicas in deployment, the pods number automatically scales up or down by hpa.